davidsonz/Travel-Website/_posts/2013-09-10-Amsterdam.md

 After lunch we went to the <a target="_blank" href="http://www.amsterdamtulipmuseum.com/en/">Tulip Mueseum</a>, which was very touristy but as a person who love Tulips it was a cool place to go.
 It is also quite eye opening as many people who lived in Holland through the war had to eat Tulip bulbs to survive.
 There is a very good book called <a target="_blank" href="http://www.nytimes.com/2007/08/12/books/review/Lappin-t.html">The Hatred of Tulips</a>, which is a fictional but accurate portrayal of the starvation that people in Holland went through in the war and the lengths it drove them to.

 We then went over to the <a target="_blank" href="http://www.annefrank.org/en/">Anne Frank House</a>, we didnt expect to be able to get in as we had not booked tickets (which I highly recommend you do).
 Luckily because of the rain people did not feel like waiting in line so there weren't many people around and we just walked in.
 The Anne Frank House is amazing and a must visit of Amsterdam, it is unimaginable how they lived in this space for as long as they did and stayed sane.
-You see the tower she could see from her window from down the canal and you realise that it all happened, its not just a horrible story.
+You see the tower she could see from her window from down the canal and you realise that it all happened, it's not just a horrible story.

 <img src="https://adventuresofthetravellingtwins.com/Photos/2013-09-10-Amsterdam/day11-min.JPG" class="image1">
 <img src="https://adventuresofthetravellingtwins.com/Photos/2013-09-10-Amsterdam/day12-min.JPG" class="image1">